-It is filled with spices, dried fruit, cheese, seeds and all things tasty.
+It is filled with spices, dried fruit, cheese, seeds, and all things tasty.
 Hasirilar Cadesi is the main street of the Spice Bazaar and possibly the most photogenic.

 11. Cicek Pasaji

 Today it is full of restaurants, mostly seafood.
 There have been mixed reviews of this arcade of late, suggesting that it has lost some quality.

 12. See some Whirling Dervishes

 Whirling, or Sufi Whirling as it is called in Turkey, is a form of physically active meditation.
 Originally whirling was done to get closer to god through the state achieved by listening to the music and repetitive spinning.

 13. Have dinner in a train station

 Mythos is located in one of Istanbul’s historic train stations, Haydarpasa.
-It is known for excellent meze and seafood – and raki!
-It gets packed with locals in the summer so arrive early!
+It is known for excellent meze and seafood – and raki.
+It gets packed with locals in the summer so arrive early.

 14. Explore Istanbul’s hippest neighborhood Kadikoy-Moda

-The best way to experience this neighbourhood is to just wander around.
+The best way to experience this neighborhood is to just wander around.
 Pop into Ciya Sofrasi for a meal while you’re there.
-And take the ferry over and back to get some great views of the Bosphorous!
+And take the ferry over and back to get some great views of the Bosphorous.

 3 Day Itinerary for Istanbul Options

 So is it possible to do all 15 of the above activities in just 72 hours in Istanbul?
-Well perhaps – if you want to be flat out every day!
-Here’s what I would recommend:
+Well perhaps – if you want to be flat out every day.

 Spend the morning in Topkapi Palace.
 This is when I would then divide up what to see in Istanbul.
 If you’re more into outdoor attractions head to Gulane Park and then over to the Spice Bazaar.